tommy351/kosko/docs/configuration.md

 ### `extensions`

 Extension names of components.
 You don't have to set this option.
 It's detected automatically from [require.extensions](https://nodejs.org/api/modules.html#modules_require_extensions).

+### `baseEnvironment`

+Specify the base environment.
+You may define default or common variables in the base environment.
+The base environment can be used with or without `--env/e` option.
+When `--env/-e` option is set, variables in the base environment are overrided by the specified environment.

 ## Environment Configs